11 GOOD REASONS

 4. If your dog grabs the toy, GENTLY pull on it.
 Your goal is not to pop the tug out of his mouth; your goal is to have him enjoy the game.
 If he shows no interest, you can drag it ‘snake-like’ on the floor, throw it in the air and catch it, etc.

 Version 2.
-Switch from being in “game on’ position and tugging to becoming still and quiet.
+Switch from being interactive and tugging to becoming still and quiet.
 If you were tugging in a kneeling position, now that you’ve stopped your upper body should be ramrod straight, not giving the impression that you’re still playing.
 Hold the toy firmly against your body at the level of the dog’s mouth.
 Don’t pull it up and away from him.
 You can slowly reel in the toy with your fingers so that there’s a lot less surface area for the dog to hold on to.
 Don’t stare at the dog, just look at the floor.
 You can breathe, too!
 Basically, just stop the fun.
 There’s a chance – a very good chance – that he’ll keep tugging.
 Just stay still.
 Be calm.
 Wait him out.
 He will release the toy, and the second his mouth comes off the toy, say “Yes!
 Get It!” and give him the toy again.
 Instantly put it right back in his mouth and get on with the tugging again.
 The cue “Out” (or “drop it” or “enough”) will be given later – after multiple reps when you see that he understands the concept of when you stop, he should let go, and then he gets more game.
 On the very last rep of the session, when the dog releases the toy, say “Out” and then give a cookie as a reward.
 The toy is the returned to wherever it’s stored.
 Far away from your dog’s reach.

 1. If your dog’s teeth touch your skin intentionally (not accidentally), the game ends.
 A time-out is earned, and then you may try again later.

 2. If your dog grabs or re-takes the toy before an invite, use collar grab and hold them away from you, calmly saying something along the lines of “I don’t think so” for a few seconds, then try again.
-If that escalates your dog’s behavior, it may be time for a time out.
+If that escalates your dog’s behavior, it may be time for a timeout.